appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 Here, the `setInterval` function calls the `getData` query every 2 seconds once the switch widget is turned on, or it stops the cycle if it's switched off.

 ![Automatically update table data](</img/Refresh_data_in_tables__table_widget.gif>)

+### Table header options

+You can customize which features are available for use in the table header.
+These features can be turned on or off via their related setting in the table's properties pane:

+1. Search (toggle with **Allow Searching**)

+    Toggles visibility of the table widget's search bar.

+2. Filters (toggle with **Allow Filtering**)

+    Toggles visibility of the table widget's filtering options.

+3. Download (toggle with **Allow Download**)

+    This button prompts the user to choose a file format (.CSV or Excel spreadsheet) and initiates the file download in the user's browser.

+    - **CSV separator**

+        Sets the separator character to use for formatting the downloaded .csv file.
+The default separator character is a comma `,`.
+This setting only applies when **Allow Download** is turned on.

+4. Add a row (toggle with **Allow adding a row**)

+    This button inserts a new row into the table for the user to fill in.
+Read about [inline editing](/reference/widgets/table/inline-editing#allow-adding-a-row) for more details.

+5. Pagination (toggle with **Show Pagination**)

+    Toggles visibility of the page cycle buttons, and toggles showing total number of records and pages in the header.